Hartford: Merging Libraries benefits City, College, Students and Residents

 By Chris Gilson, CCM Communications Writer

-Always looking to improve its facilities, UConn moved its Hartford campus back downtown in 2017, which left it with a conundrum of expanding into the limited space that is downtown.
+Always looking to improve its facilities, UConn moved its West Hartford campus back to downtown Hartford in 2017, which left it with a conundrum of expanding into the limited space that is downtown.
 That’s why an ingenious plan saw the school collaborating with the Hartford Public Library in a project that aimed to benefit everyone affected by the move.

 “Bringing the UConn community and the general public together in one combined library was intended to better serve the literary, cultural and educational aspirations of the residents of the City and the University’s staff and students,” Fay said.

 They did so by bringing funds to the Hartford Public Library which went to repairs and improvements to the building, as well as upgrades intended for university use.
 Alone, UConn would have spent more money retrofitting or constructing a building to serve library purposes and the City might have put off much needed repairs.
 Together, they were able to serve the needs of both the University and City in one shining example of town-gown relations.

 In total, the University will hold approximately 11,700 square feet for their own special use, per Fay’s figures.
 The library will share more than 4,000 square feet for use of classrooms, study rooms, and a computer lab, and they will also share circulation space as well as other more obvious facilities like lobbies, lavatories, entrances, etc.

 Partnerships like these are becoming more common, Fay said, with examples including the City of San Jose and San Jose State University in California, The Lone Star College and Harris County in Texas, The University of Houston-Sugar Land and Fort Bend County also in Texas, and the Tidewater Community College and the City of Virginia Beach in Virginia.

 Fay asks, “In this age of budgetary constraints, should not other cash-strapped public libraries close to four-year and community colleges consider similar synergistic and cost-saving arrangements?”